 - Possible identification of chimney obstructions or combustible deposits

-To access some areas, we may need to utilize common tools like a pair of pliers or a screwdriver, but in this level of inspection there is no damage to any building structure or surface finish.
+To access some areas, the chimney sweep may need to utilize common tools like a pair of pliers or a screwdriver, but in this level of inspection, there is no damage to any building structure or surface finish, as the inspection does not dive into such levels of analyzing.

 Level 2 Fireplace Inspection